iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 #### Milestone Request

-Requests a range of milestones by index.
+Requests a milestones by the index.
 Expects to receive in response the milestone bundle for the specified index.

 | Order | Description                            | Type                    | Length (bytes)   |
 | ----- | -----------                            | ---------------------   |----------------  |